sowmyavj/Python-Project/twitter/README.md

 ## Prerequisites
 This package assumes using Python 2.x.
-The Python3 "got3" folder is maintained as experimental and is not officially supported.

 Expected package dependencies are listed in the "requirements.txt" file for PIP, you need to run the following command to get dependencies:
 ```